Nodes and pools in Azure Batch

 Subnet ID - When specifying the subnet using the Batch APIs, use the resource identifier of the subnet.
 The subnet identifier is of the form:

 Permissions - Check whether your security policies or locks on the VNet's subscription or resource group restrict a user's permissions to manage the VNet.

-Additional networking resources - Batch automatically allocates additional networking resources in the resource group containing the VNet.
+Additional networking resources - Batch automatically creates additional networking resources in the resource group containing the VNet.